Billotais/bilat.xyz/vita.md

 Piano recording from virtuosic piano performances, ~200 hours in total, available in midi (precisly recorded from the piano, 85MB) or in WAV (122 GB).

-Might be a very good complement to the Beethoven dataset, and maybe better quality ?